cretz/prost-twirp/examples/README.md

   generation for the service.
 * [service-gen](service-gen) - Example showing how to generate service code that uses `prost-twirp` as a runtime dependency.
-* service-gen-no-runtime - TODO: Example showing how to generate service code along with runtime code and not have `prost-twirp` as a dependency.
+* [service-gen-no-runtime](service-gen-no-runtime) - Example showing how to generate service code along with runtime code and not have `prost-twirp` as a dependency.